 Testosterone Enanthate is another option for men being treated for hypogonadism or testosterone deficiency.
 This formulation of testosterone includes the testosterone molecule attached to a fatty acid ester called enanthate.
-This fatty acid ester slows its absorption into the blood stream, without this ester, the bio-identical testosterone would reach very high peak levels and only last in the body for mere hours before dropping down to baseline levels.
+Enanthat slows testosterone absorption into the bloodstream.
+Without it, the bio-identical testosterone would reach very high peak levels and only last in the body for mere hours before dropping down to baseline levels.

-This guide will give you some background information on testosterone enanthate and show you when it is the right option to treat your hypogonadism or other condition that is causing low testosterone in your body.
-By the conclusion, you should have a good idea of whether testosterone enanthate injections might be a good treatment option for you.
+This guide will give you some background information on testosterone enanthate and show you when it is the right option to treat low testosterone in your body.
+In conclusion, you should have a good idea of whether testosterone enanthate injections might be a good treatment option for you.

 The weight of the ester can determine the amount testosterone available.

-The testosterone enanthate preservative is benzyl benzoate or can be benzyl alcohol.
-Testosterone Enanthate is recommended to be injected extremely slowly according the package leaflet.
-It is also recommended that these ampoules are used for single dose only despite having a preservative.
+The testosterone enanthate preservative is benzyl benzoate or benzyl alcohol.
+Testosterone Enanthate is recommended to be injected slowly.
+It is also recommended that these ampoules are used for single doses only despite having a preservative.

 Testosterone enanthate has been designed to gradually release from the depot of the injection site which is intended to be a deep intramuscular injection around 1-1.25” needle.
 The androgenic effect from enanthate is derived by the manufacturer as intense but from experience on the same level as cypionate.